 You can create as many sync items as you need and customize each one individually.
-Even though SyncTime gives you fine-grained control, you don’t have to be an expert user to create a sync item: just give it a title, select a source and a destination directory and you’re ready to go!
+Even though SyncTime gives you fine-grained control, you don’t have to be an expert user to create a sync item: just give it a title, select a source and a destination directory and press Play!

 By default, SyncTime shows you what changes will be applied for each sync that you run.
 You can go through the list of files, remove entries that you wish to skip and have a QuickLook at any file.